djowen03/library/README.md

-need database mysql library.sql and kafka java 17
+need database mysql library.sql, kafka, and java 17

 how to install
 1. git clone the code